 What is a surplus lines broker?

-A surplus lines broker is a broker who’s licensed to place coverage with nonadmitted insurers.
+A surplus lines broker is a licensed insurance professional authorized to place business with nonadmitted insurers.
+Because surplus lines licensing requirements by state vary, agencies and carriers must maintain accurate producer licensing data, monitor regulatory changes, and ensure brokers meet all applicable state requirements before transacting E&S business.
 Surplus lines insurers can write coverage through a surplus lines broker if the broker is licensed in the state where coverage is being written.
 This can be an individual person, or it can be an agency.

 Often, a single surplus lines broker specializes in a set of E&S coverages, such as risks for insureds with adverse loss experience, unusual risks, or risks that the admitted market currently has a short capacity for.
 This ability to solicit coverage from multiple nonadmitted insurers and obtain specialized coverage makes E&S brokers valuable in such a niche market.